vizdata-f21/project-1-dorian_s_gs/README.md

 ### Introduction

-We investigated how including different factors such as animals, celebrity, and sexuality affect the number of views on an ad.
-Even though the dataset provides a lot more variables related to ad characteristics, we chose to focus on these three because we think they have the most potential to influence view counts based on our personal experiences and observations.
-For the second part of the question, we will primarily investigate how the trends and relationships we explored in the first part have changed over the years.

-We were interested in this question because we’ve observed how influential ads can be if they include characteristics that appeal to our emotions, such as our adoration for a cute puppy, longing to be like a popstar, or simply our sexual appetite.
-However, we are unsure which emotional appeal would foster more views and think it is important for advertisement agencies to know.
-Additionally, we observed that certain ad appeals, especially use of sexuality, have grown in popularity over the years, and would like to observe such trends with our data analysis.

-The relevant variables include:

-  - `animals`: logical variable, whether or not the ad includes an animal

-  - `celebrity`: logical variable, whether or not the ad includes a celebrity

-  - `use_sex`: logical variable, whether or not the ad includes sexuality

-  - `view_count`: numerical variable, number of views on the ad

-  - `year`: numerical variable, year the ad was released
+The relevant variables include: `animals`: logical variable, whether or not the ad contains animals `show_product_quickly`: logical variable, whether or not the ad show a product quickly `funny`: logical variable, whether or not the ad contains humor `year`: numerical variable, year the ad was released `brand`: the brand that ran the ad

 More specifically, we investigate how companies choose to include animals, humor, and show their product quickly.
 Even though the dataset